Mystique

 Unfortunately for Kibble, it ended up being a bigger deal than anyone hoped.
 He waffled between being able to urinate and defecate on his own and needing expressions, and developed lesions in his bladder.
 So, it was hard to find him the perfect home with such unique medical complications.
 Kibble went to three different adopters with the bright-eyed hope that he’d find his forever home, but each time, he was returned.

 In September of 2024, our Sanctuary Director drove to APA to pick him up and brought him home for good.
 Kibble is a very active boy; his previous tail injury and incontinence don’t stop him.
-To give him an outlet, we’ve placed a cat wheel in his isolation room with plans to move it into Harmony with him.
+To give him an outlet, we’ve placed a cat wheel in his isolation room.
 He’s already figured it out and loves to go on runs!

 We feel so thankful to have Kibble among us and feel privileged to give him the soft place to land he’s always wanted, for forever this time.